chloealbright/DevHiveMind/Web/Proxy.md

 ```

-Yes, the line `proxy.web(req, res, { target: req.url, changeOrigin: true });` is a key part of creating a forward proxy in the example.
+`proxy.web(req, res, { target: req.url, changeOrigin: true });` is a key part of creating a forward proxy in the example.
 Let me explain the significance:

 - `proxy.web(req, res, { target: req.url, changeOrigin: true });`: This line utilizes the `http-proxy` library to forward the incoming HTTP request to the target specified in `req.url`.
 Here, `req.url` contains the target URL that the client is trying to access.
 The `changeOrigin: true` option modifies the `Host` header in the request to match the target, which can be crucial when forwarding requests to servers that rely on the `Host` header for proper functioning.